-Sustainable consumption is also being strengthened, with campaigns to encourage conscious consumption and provide information about production conditions in the Amazon region.
+Sustainable consumption is also being strengthened, with campaigns to encourage conscious consumption and provide information about sustainable production conditions in the Amazon region.
 New marketing channels for environmentally friendly products from the Amazon region are being opened up.

 Private business is an important partner in the development of sustainable value chains.
-The project supports public-private partnerships (PPPs) in order to direct private investment into sustainable production systems.
+The project supports public-private partnerships (PPPs) in order to direct private investment into such production systems.
 It is also working with ‘impact investors’ whose aim is to achieve a positive social and ecological impact with their investment in the Amazon region.

 In its implementation of the project, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is supported by the Eco Consulting/IPAM consortium.